Extras (novel)

 Extras is a young adult science fiction novel written by Scott Westerfeld.
 The novel was published and released by Simon & Schuster on October 2, 2007, and is a companion book to the Uglies series.
 However, Extras differs from its predecessors in that its protagonist is fifteen-year-old Aya Fuse, not Tally Youngblood.
-Despite the fact that Youngblood is not the main character, she still appears in the book's later chapters in a major role.
-The book was received well by critics such as James Hynes.
+Tally is not the main character but still appears in the book's later chapters in a major role.

+The book was generally received well by critics.

-Plot introduction
+Plot

-Three years after the events of Specials freed the world from the pretty lesions which forced them to be obedient, society is beginning to settle into a new form.
+Three years after the events of Specials freed the world from the pretty lesions that forced them to be obedient, society is beginning to settle into a new form.
 Each city has been forced to find a way of dealing with the new pressure on its resources, caused by the freed creativity of the inhabitants.
-In Japan, one city has chosen a "reputation economy", rewarding citizens either with merits for productive tasks which help the city or with face rank, a measure of popularity.
-Every inhabitant has their own feed and obsessively tracks their face rank, hoping to gain fame and lose their status as an "extra".
-Aya Fuse tries to win fame as a "kicker", or journalist, filming stories with her modified hovercam Moggle and posting them for the whole city to see...
+In Japan, one city has chosen a "reputation economy" that rewards citizens either with merits for productive tasks that help the city or with face rank, a measure of popularity.
+Every inhabitant has their own feed, obsessively tracks their face rank, and hopes to gain fame and lose their status as an "extra."
+Aya Fuse tries to win fame as a "kicker," or journalist, filming stories with her modified hovercam Moggle and posting them for the whole city to see.